strukturag/libde265/README.md

 Building using vcpkg
 ====================

-You can build and install libde265 using [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager:
+You can build and install libde265 using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager:

 ```
 git clone https://github.com/Microsoft/vcpkg.git